geek111/tab/mytabs/README.md

 - Each tab row includes a button to quickly close that tab.
 - Tabs can be reordered via drag and drop, including moving multiple selected tabs at once.
 - Bulk assign selected tabs to any Firefox container or move them back to the default container.
+- Bulk add selected tabs to a tab group.
+  - If no group exists, a new one is created at the position of the first selected tab.
+  - Developers can pass an existing group ID to `bulkAddToGroup()` to append tabs.
 - Pinned and active tabs retain their state and original order when moved between windows or containers.
 - Container-related actions require Firefox's container feature and the `contextualIdentities` permission.
-If containers are disabled, the container filter and "Add to Container" buttons will not be shown.
+Version 0.4 also needs the `tabGroups` permission so tabs can be grouped.
+If containers are disabled, the container filter, "Add to Container" and "Add to Group" buttons will not be shown.
 - A **Full View** window shows tabs in a responsive grid that fills the entire window.
   - The number of columns adapts to the window size.
   - Custom context menu reveals extension version and links to the Options page.